criteo-research/CausE/README.md

 - scipy - 1.1+
 - pandas - 0.22+

-## Datasets and Pre-processing

-We make use of the MovieLens100K and 10M datasets to present results for our paper.
-Both datasets can be downloaded from here - https://grouplens.org/datasets/movielens/

-Both MovieLens datasets can then be converted into a format compatible for our approach using the gen_dataset.py script.

 ## Training a Model

 After the data has been downloaded, preprocessed and placed in the Data directory, the models can then be training simply by running **python3 causal_prod2vec.py** or **python3 causal_prod2vec2i.py** from the src directory.
 The various hyper-parameters of the models can be controlled via arguments detailed below.